HADataClub/website/files/2025-12-16/README.md

 [Sam 3 Github repo](https://github.com/facebookresearch/sam3)

-**NB the easiest way to run the notebooks below is to drag them into your Google Drive, right click, then open with Colab**
+**NB the easiest way to run the notebooks below is to drag them into your Google Drive, right click, then choose Open With > Google Colaboratory**

 ## Sam 3 demonstration notebooks